futoin/specs/draft/ftn8_security_concept.md

 All fully compliant Services must use AuthService for security meaningful decisions.

-Such AuthService must have allow a complete overview and control of granted accesses in the given Service or on behalf of the User.
+Such AuthService must allow a complete overview and control of granted accesses in the given Service or on behalf of the User.

 ### 2.1.6.
 Rotation of secrets

 All secrets used in automated contexts should be rotated based on both usage time and usage count thresholds.
-This is a simple measurement for possible leak of secrets.
+This is a simple measures for possible leak of secrets.

+Identification of secrets should also be rotated based on UUID v4 to complicate tracing of actors.

 User-defined secrets like password, historical One-Time-Password solution and similar secrets are not required to be rotated.

 ### 2.1.7.
 Prevent indirect information exposure

-Some "not important" characteristics may be used to plan attacks and/or to extract businness secrets.
+Some "not important" characteristics may be used to plan attacks and/or to extract business secrets.

 - Do not use sequential IDs
 - Do not expose object existence on error